 As I teach my medical students and residents on hospital rounds and in the outpatient setting, children do not usually present to their primary care doctors with a written sign that indicates a specific diagnosis.
-It is a tough job for primary care providers to sift out who is really sick.
+It is a tough job for primary care providers to sift out who is sick.
 This intuition often takes years of practice and a feeling of knowing when something is just not right.
 It also is extremely important to pay attention to the child's family caregivers, who know their child best of all.
 In many cases, they will provide the important clues to diagnosis.
 Do not underestimate the intuition of the caregiver.
-It should be respected There is an expression in medicine: Common things occur commonly.
+There is an expression in medicine: Common things occur commonly.
 Thus, the diagnosis of diabetes should not necessarily be the first thing on your list when a child is ill.
-In the general population with no family history of type 1 diabetes, the incidence is 1 in 300 or 0.3 percent.
+In the general population with no family history of type 1 diabetes, the prevalence is 1 in 300 or 0.3 percent.
 However, there are warning signs that should alert caregivers to the possibility of a diabetes diagnosis.
 There are signs and symptoms that are common to all age groups.
 Depending on the age of the child, these findings may not specifically point to diabetes.
 As most people know, the general symptoms of diabetes include:

 - Increased urination